3RUN/Basic-OOP/README.md

 # [JD1][HT2] Classes and Objects
-10 tasks from basic OOP task book
+all 10 tasks from basic OOP task book